-Welcome to Australia’s alternative-lifestyle capital, a little town set in an impossibly pretty valley that almost drowns under the weight of its own clichés.
-Once an unremarkable Northern Rivers dairy village, Nimbin was changed forever in May 1973.
+Welcome to Australia’s alternative-lifestyle capital, a little town famous for its marijuana culture that almost drowns under the weight of its own clichés.
+Set in an impossibly pretty valley, Nimbin was once an unremarkable dairy village, but was changed forever in May 1973.
 Thousands of counter-culture kids and back-to-earth-movement types descended on the town for the Aquarius Festival.
-Many stayed on and created new communities in the beautiful countryside around the town, hoping to continue the ideals expressed during the 10-day celebration.
+Many stayed on and created new communities in the beautiful countryside, hoping to continue the ideals expressed during the 10-day celebration.

 Genuine remnants of the peace-and-love generation remain – psychedelic murals of the rainbow-serpent Dreaming still line the main street – though the town has become somewhat shadier since its heyday and can feel threatening in areas.
 But dig a little deeper and you'll find a strong community spirit and a focus on sustainability.
 A targeted police crackdown of late means Nimbin may just be losing its hold as the weed capital of Australia.